 On the 8th January 2020 City Council agreed to the following changes to our current Council Tax Reduction scheme in April 2020.
 Information about this is provided here to help people who are affected understand what is happening to support them in giving us their views on what we are proposing.

 Changes to our scheme for 2020/21

 1. To rename the Income Bands to 1,2,3 and 4

 Following feedback from our customers we are proposing to rename the income bands to 1,2,3 and 4 to remove the confusion between this and council tax property valuation bands which are named A to H. There is no impact associated with this change.

 The following table shows how the bands will be renamed.

 2. To amend the date of a change in circumstance from the date it occurs:

 Currently the rules for change in circumstances in our Council Tax Reduction scheme mirror those of Housing benefit which means that a change is applied on the Monday following the change.
-As customers have fedback that this is complicated and confusing, we are proposing to amend this so that change in circumstances are applied from the actual date of change.
+Customer feedback indicates that this is complicated and confusing, we are proposing to amend this so that change in circumstances are applied from the actual date of change.
 This will mirror the rules for council tax discounts and exemptions.

 3. Increase income band values by 3% in 2020/21 and then each year after by September Retail Price Index % (RPI%):

 We have not increased our income banded values for two years and as wages and benefits have started to increase, we need to reflect this in our scheme so that we can maximise support for our residents.
 It is also proposed that we continue to increase income bands each year in line with the retail price index percentage and build this into our scheme so that further consultation on this is not required.

 The changes to the income bands for 2020/21 will be: